Turkey Bacon

 Common Mistakes

-• Treating turkey bacon as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating turkey bacon as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives